beverleyy/ntulearn-restyle/README.md

 Key features include a colorful dark interface that is easier on the eyes, less clutter and all unnecessary ads/notices gone (!).

+Learn some CSS and improve your NTULearn experience.
+Stylus GUI makes it easy to edit, too.

 ## How to use
 1. Install the Stylus extension:
    * [Chrome or Brave](https://chrome.google.com/webstore/detail/stylus/clngdbkpkpeebahjckkjfobafhncgmne)